26 Jul 2025

 Route

-The city centre roll of A Good Yarn will start at the bottom of Bridge Street (BD1 1TU) outside St George’s Hall at 12:15pm.
+The city centre roll of A Good Yarn will start at 12.15pm from the junction of Hall Ings and Bank Street, moving onto Market Street and Centenary Square.

 Please note